 Organ rejection is possible.
 When a new organ is placed into your body, your immune system sees it as foreign and tries to destroy it.
 Antirejection medicines can help prevent your immune system from attacking the donor organ.

-While you are waiting for your organ transplant, you will be given a pager or cell phone so the transplant center can contact you to tell you an organ is available.
-You may also wish to give the transplant center several numbers where you can be reached and the name and number of a few people who will always know how to reach you.
+Always have your phone close by, charged and turned on, so the transplant center can contact you when an organ is available.
+If you can, give the transplant center the name and number of a few people who know how to reach you.

-When you arrive at the hospital or transplant center because a donor organ has been found, you will immediately be prepared for surgery.
-Final tests will be done to make sure the donor organ is one that will likely work for you.
+When you arrive at the hospital or transplant center, final tests will be done to make sure the donor organ is one that will likely work for you.